Sicc2201/IQ-stageE2023/README.md

 avoid transpiling a global circuit.

 The strategy here is to create each participants a quantum circuit and transpile it before adding it to a global circuit.
-The Addition is done according to a default layout or a layout given by the user
+The Addition is done according to a default layout or a layout given by the user.

-As mentionned above, there is also jupyter notebook with some distributed algorithms
+As mentionned above, there is also jupyter notebook with some distributed algorithms.

 ## Getting Started